 Equipping the Peruvian mountain and trekking guides

-The first donation included among others Goretex jackets and trousers for the more than 100 mountain and trekking guides.
-The handover took place in the “Casa de Guìas” in the heart of Huaraz.
-We decided not to hand out the equipment without some kind of service in return: each guide was given an individual monitoring booklet - the „Libreta Mammut“.
-The guide had to confirm receipt of the equipment on a checklist and undertake to use it responsibly.
+The yearly handover of the equipment donations is taking place in the “Casa de Guìas” in the heart of Huaraz.
+We decided not to hand over the equipment without a service in return: each recipient is given an individual monitoring booklet - the so-called „Libreta Mammut“.
+Additionally, the guide has to confirm receipt of the equipment on a checklist and commit to use it responsibly.
+The end result is a comprehensive material management and double checking system.
+Each year, the guides must have their equipment checked by the locally nominated „Comité Mammut“ and meet the agreed criteria in order to stay entitled to benefit.

 Who is the Cooperaciòn Alpinista Suiza-Perù?

-Our partner in this project is the initiative “Cooperación Alpinista Suiza-Perú”.
-It was initiated in 2007 by the former Zurich cantonal counsellor Dorothée Fierz and the former Peruvian ambassador in Switzerland, Elizabeth Astete.
+Our project partner is the initiative “Cooperación Alpinista Suiza-Perú”, which was founded in 2007 by the former Zurich cantonal counsellor Dorothée Fierz and the former Peruvian ambassador in Switzerland, Elizabeth Astete.

-The initiative resumes a traditional collaboration between Switzerland and Peru, established in the 1980s with the Peruvian association of mountain guides which was later incorporated into the first South American IFMGA association.
+This project resumes a traditional collaboration between Switzerland and Peru.
+The cooperation emerged in the 1980s with the establishment of the Peruvian association of mountain guides, which later became the first South American mountain guide association to be incorporated into the IFMGA.